 Water Treatment Plant

 The Chapman Creek Water Treatment Plant is located at the top of Reservoir Road in Selma Park.
 In 2001, the SCRD received approval for a $3.8 million Canada/BC Infrastructure grant to construct the Chapman Creek Water Treatment Plant.
-Construction of the plant began in February 2003 by the Nason Contracting Group Ltd. The plant construction was completed and the structure was fully operational by March 2004.
+Construction of the plant began in February 2003 by the Nason Contracting Group Ltd. The plant construction was completed and the structure was fully operational by March 2004 at a total cost of $7.3 million.
 The water treatment plant can process 24.5 million litres a day, while the reservoir has the capacity of just over 15 million litres.

 - pH and turbidity of raw water entering the Treatment Plant

 Labratory tests are also conducted at the Treatment Plant on a daily basis.
 Some of these include:

 - pH, conductivity, turbidity, true colour and alkalinity of raw water

 The Chapman Water System consists of 11 water storage reservoirs located in Electoral Areas B, D, E, F and the District of Sechelt.